Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 ## List of Available Mods

-Full list Coming soon - for now, check out the "Game Settings" tab in game for all available mods.
+This list may be incopmlete.
+Check out the "Game Settings" tab in game for all available mods.
 Some mods may not fully work yet.
 If you experience issues, please post them in the `#uya-crash-logs` channel of our Discord.

-Partial list:
-- Auto Respawn - Option to force players to respawn when the respawn timer hits zero.
+- Auto Respawn [Deathmatch only] - Option to force players to respawn when the respawn timer hits zero.
-- Camera Shake -
+- Camera Shake - Option to turn off camera shake (e.g. on Gravity Bomb impacts).
+- Gatling Health [Siege/CTF only] - Option to buff the health of Gatling Turrets and the power core in the base up to 400% of their default values.
 - Health boxes - Option to turn off health boxes.
 - Infinite Chargeboots - Chargeboot till you drop!
+- Progressive Scan - Option to toggle progressive scan on from the mod menu, in case you forgot when booting up the game.
+- Survivor Mode - Option to prevent players from respawning on death.
 - Vampire Healing - Gain health from killing your opponents.
 - V2s - Select from normal behavior, no V2s, or always V2s.
 - Weapon Pack Spawning - Select from normal behavior (spawn on player respawn), spawn on player death, and none.